Super Easy Passion Fruit Butter Recipe

 These things are fascinating, so even if the kids don’t get a buzz out of sprouting seeds, you sure will!

-You can sprout an amazing variety of seeds with all different flavors and textures.
+You can sprout an amazing variety of seeds for plants with all different flavours and textures.
 There’s no need to go to the expense of buying any sprout growing hardware when a glass jar and some cloth with do just as good a job.

 In the Kitchen – Candy Mandis